ivandax/nestjs-bookmarks/README.md

 `npx prisma studio`

+We can reset a migration with:

+`npx prisma migrate reset`

 ## Accesing data from the request

 Nest js gives us the option to reference the underlying Express variables, like Request: